-The draft guidelines will support boards of trustees to:
+The guidelines will support boards of trustees to:

 - clarify situations when firearms are permitted in schools and the processes that must be followed.

-Consultation on the draft guidelines is open and closes on 11 April
+Consultation on the draft guidelines closed 11 April 2018.

-In May 2018, the Sector Reference Group will meet in Wellington to review feedback, draft a summary report, and make any recommended changes to the draft guidelines.
-We’ll publish the final guidelines in July 2018.
+In May 2018, the Sector Reference Group met in Wellington to review feedback, draft a summary report, and make any recommended changes to the draft guidelines.

 Last reviewed: Has this been useful?
 Give us your feedback